Entanglement and particle fluctuations of one-dimensional chiral topological insulators

 \paragraph*{Topologically protected entanglement bound.---$\!\!\!\!$} The chiral topological invariant $\mathcal{I}\in\mathbb{Z}$ is a winding number and can be defined as \cite{RyuSchnyder,RyuSchnyderReview}

 Using the Fourier transform \eqref{tildeq}, we can rewrite $\mathcal{I}$ in terms of the $\tilde q_j$ matrix as

 We note that Eq.~\eqref{I2} is only a topological invariant in the thermodynamic limit with $\tr[\tilde{q}_j^\dag \tilde{q}_j]$ exponentially localized around $j=0$.
 However, for a finite system it will become increasingly close to the invariant as the system size increases.
+We can now calculate the particle fluctuations in the left partition.
+Using Eqs.~\eqref{CL},\eqref{Q} and $\tr [\tilde q_{j}^\dag\tilde q_{j}]\geq 0$, we obtain